 COFFEE BREWING TRENDS

-Cold Brew involves brewing coffee without hot water.
-Here, time is more critical than heat, as coarse-ground beans steeped in cold water for 12 hours or more.
+With Cold Brew, the brewing process involves brewing coffee without hot water.
+Here, time is more critical than heat, as coarse coffee grounds are steeped in cold water, instead of hot water, for 12 hours or more.
 The result is a delicious coffee lower in acidity and with a more subtle taste than hot brewed coffee.
 Cold brews are extremely versatile and can be served chilled or at room temperature, fresh from the pot or bottled.
-Iced coffee is a popular summertime drink, but cold brew is quickly taking over.
+Iced coffee is a popular summertime drink, but the cold brew method is quickly taking over.
 It’s rise in popularity among Millennials continues to grow.
 Be aware, though, cold brew packs more punch in terms of caffeine content.

-The vacuum pot method was invented by the Germans, but it’s definitely caught on and spread throughout U.S. Baristas are specially trained to use the more complicated vacuum pot, but the result is a flavor lauded globally by coffee fanatics.
+The vacuum pot method was invented by the Germans, but it’s definitely caught on and spread throughout U.S. Baristas who are specially trained to use the more complicated vacuum pot, but the result is a flavor lauded globally by coffee fanatics.
 The seven-step method involves a two-chamber pot, or syphon, that utilizes heating and cooling to create vapor pressure and vacuum.
-The vacuum pulls coffee through a filter and into the lower chamber.
+Thanks to the vapor pressure, the vacuum pulls coffee through a filter and into the lower chamber.
 The equipment and process may be too much for most people to adopt for home use, but it can be found in specialty coffee shops in many urban centers around the U.S.

 COFFEE SHOP TRENDS